Preparing for the end of the business year is the best way to ensure your…

 Your accountant will need basic financial statements, including:

-- Income statement (or profit and loss statement) shows how much profit (or loss) your business experienced over the year as well as a more detailed look at expenses and incoming revenue.
+- Income statement: Also known as a profit and loss statement, an income statement shows how much profit (or loss) your business experienced over the year as well as a more detailed look at expenses and incoming revenue.

-- Balance sheet calculates your assets and liabilities as well as calculates your business's net worth.
+- Balance sheet: A balance sheet calculates your assets and liabilities as well as calculating your business's net worth.

-- Cash flow statement provides a detailed look at the transactions that directly affect cash flowing in and out of your business.
+- Cash flow statement: Cash flow statements provide a detailed look at the transactions that directly affect cash that is flowing in and out of your business.

 Wage and Payroll Information